Unified model for non-Abelian braiding of Majorana and Dirac fermion zero modes: Abstract

 \section{Abstract}

-Majorana zero modes~(MZMs) are the most intensively studied non-Abelian anyons.
-The Dirac fermion zero modes in topological insulators can be interpreted as the symmetry-protected ``doubling'' of the MZMs, suggesting an intrinsic connection between the quantum statistics of the two types of zero modes.
-Here we find that the minimal Kitaev chain model provides a unified characterization of the non-Abelian braiding statistics of both the MZMs and Dirac fermion zero modes under different parameter regimes.
+Majorana zero modes (MZMs) are the most intensively studied non-Abelian anyons.
+The Dirac fermion zero modes in topological insulators, which are symmetry-protected {\em doubling} of MZMs under fermion number conservation, offer an alternative approach to explore non-Abelian anyons.
+However, a unified model that elucidates the braiding statistics of these types of topological zero modes remains absent.
+We show that the minimal Kitaev chain model beyond fine-tuning regime provides a unified characterization of the non-Abelian statistics of both MZMs and Dirac fermion zero modes in different parameter regimes.
 In particular, we introduce a minimal tri-junction setting based on the minimal Kitaev chain model and show it facilitates the unified scheme of braiding Dirac fermion zero modes, as well as the MZMs in the assistance of a Dirac mode.
-This unified minimal model unveils that the non-Abelian braiding of the MZMs can be continuously extended to the realm of Dirac fermion zero modes.
-The present study reveals deeper insights into the non-Abelian statistics and enables a broader search for non-Abelian anyons beyond the scope of MZMs.
+This unified minimal model provides deeper insights into non-Abelian statistics, demonstrating that the non-Abelian braiding of MZMs can be continuously extended to encompass Dirac fermion zero modes.
+The minimal Kitaev chain has been realized in coupled quantum dots [\textit{Nature} \textbf{614}, 445 (2023)].
+Our extension, which demonstrates novel nontrivial phases with non-Abelian MZM pairs and Dirac zero modes emerging in the broader parameter regimes without fine-tuning, expands the accessible experimental parameter space and enhances the feasibility of observing non-Abelian statistics in the minimal Kitaev chain model.